IBMa/equal-access/accessibility-checker-engine/README-RULES.md

 }
 ```

-Help files are found in [help](help).

 ## Test cases

+Each rule may have one or more text cases.
 Test cases are located in [test/v2/checker/accessibility/rules](test/v2/checker/accessibility/rules).
 The basic template of the test cases is:
 ```
 <!DOCTYPE html>
 <html lang="en">